Picture of Dr. Shezad Malik

 Lung Cancer

 Inhalation of asbestos fibers has been linked to an increased risk of lung cancer in many studies of asbestos-exposed workers.
-In general, the greater the exposure to asbestos, the higher the risk of lung cancer.
-Most cases of lung cancer in asbestos workers occur at least 15 years after initial exposure to asbestos.
-In workers exposed to asbestos who also smoke, the lung cancer risk is much greater than even adding the risks from these exposures separately.
+Generally, the greater the exposure to asbestos, the higher the risk of lung cancer.
+Many cases of lung cancer in asbestos workers occur at least 15 years after initial exposure to asbestos.
+In workers exposed to asbestos who also smoke, the lung cancer risk is many times greater than even adding the risks from these exposures separately.
+In other words, asbestos exposure and cigarette smoking is a bad combination and can be deadly.

 Mesothelioma